Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Denoisers can reduce model complexity

 Consider representing $\fstar$ with linear splines, a family of piecewise linear functions.
 In linear splines, the norm in Equation~\eqref{eqn:norm} becomes roughly the sum of absolute changes in slope between piecewise segments.
 If we represent $\fstar$ directly with a linear spline $\fstd$, the norm of $\fstd$ has to be large due to the large number of slope changes: $\| \fstd\| = (N-1)/\delta$ (Figure~\ref{fig:simple} left).

-Suppose we have access to a denoiser $\Pi(y)=\lfloor y \rceil$, which projects onto $\sV=\mathbb{Z}$.
-Then a linear function $\fthetabasemin$ composed with $\Pi$ can represent the staircase on $\sX$, reducing the norm to 1 (Figure~\ref{fig:simple} right).
-By not requiring $\fthetabasemin$ to represent the local complexity and discreteness in $\fstar$, the base predictor $\fthetabasemin$ better captures the underlying globally linear structure of $\fstar$.
-In this case, the simpler linear base predictor also enables perfect extrapolation outside the training domain.
+\paragraph{Reduced complexity.} Suppose we have access to a denoiser $\Pi(y)=\lfloor y \rceil$, which projects onto $\sV=\mathbb{Z}$.
+Then a linear function $\fthetabase$ composed with $\Pi$ can represent the staircase on $\sX$, reducing the norm to 1 (Figure~\ref{fig:simple} right).
+By not requiring $\fthetabase$ to represent the local complexity and discreteness in $\fstar$, the base predictor $\fthetabase$ better captures the underlying globally linear structure of $\fstar$.

+\paragraph{Improved extrapolation.} Beyond improving generalization for inputs drawn from the same distribution as the training data, we may also consider out-of-distribution (OOD) generalization to inputs drawn from a different distribution, where machine learning models have been shown to fail (e.g., simple corruptions~\citep{hendrycks2019benchmarking} and shifts across topics~\citep{fisch2019mrqa,yogatama2019learning,gururangan2020don}).
+This simple example suggests that composed fine-tuning can improve out-of-distribution (OOD) performance since the simpler linear base predictor also enables perfect extrapolation outside the training domain.